 The Harry Fox Agency, Inc. (HFA), is a US company that issues Mechanical Licenses and collects Mechanical Royalties, on behalf of music publishers, in return for a fee of 11.5%.

 The cost of a record company audit is not cheap which makes it impractical for small publishers to carry out, at least on a regular basis.
 Fortunately, they benefit from regular record company audits conducted but Harry Fox.

 HFA stopped issuing synchronization (or synch) licenses (as used for music in advertising, movies, music videos, and television programs).

-HFA does collect and distribute monies due on synch licenses that were granted before 2002, when HFA discontinued their synch service.
+HFA does collect and distribute monies due on synch licenses that were granted before 2002 when HFA discontinued its synch service.

 HFA conducts royalty examinations.
 They investigate and negotiate new business opportunities, and pursue piracy claims.

 Harry Fox is also involved with industry-level negotiations representing the interests of its members.

 Microsoft music disc format that plays on CD players.

 This is the amount of signal amplitude range between the nominal signal level and the signal level at which clipping will occur.
 Headroom is normally expressed in dB.

 The headstock is situated at the top of the neck.
 Normally this has the tuning pegs (sometimes called machine heads), and often displays the guitar company logo.